myceles/myceles.github.io/index.md

-Privacy Policy
+# Privacy Policy

 Effective date: June 30, 2019

-Restricted (“us”, “we”, or “our”) operates the Restricted mobile application (the “Service”).
+(“us”, “we”, or “our”) operate the mobile applications (the “Service”).

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.